awslabs/amazon-sagemaker-inference-client/README.md

 Confirm the update when asked:
 ?
 Are you sure you want to continue?
 (Y/n): **Y**

-At the completion of this command you will be given the URL the application is hosted at such as:
+At the completion of this command, you will be given the URL the application is hosted at such as:
 ```
 Your app is published successfully.
 https://aaaabbbbcccc.cloudfront.net